AndreVA21/movie_explorer/Readme.md

 ```

-###List all the movies that the title begins with a specified Letter and that has a specific genre
+### Feature 3 - List all the movies that the title begins with a specified Letter and that has a specific genre
 This command generates a list of all the movies that start with a specific letter and have a specific genre
 Accept only one gender